keerthik/keerthik.github.io/dicestorm/game/rules.md

 ### Mechanics
 The row closest to the player is their default deployment zone.
 Some unit abilities may provide additional deploy zones.
-The player with initiative selects base units of their choice up to the Deploy Cap, while their Active Supply Cap has not been reached and they have not exhausted their Army Supply.
+The player with initiative selects base units of their choice equal to the Deploy Cap or remaining Army Supply, whichever is lower.
 Player 1 places all of them face-down on valid deployment zones, followed by Player 2.
 Player 1 flips newly deployed units face-up, followed by Player 2.

 Both players *must* deploy the maximum possible units given remaining Army Supply, Deploy Cap and their current Active Supply.
 Each player removes tokens from their Army Supply stack matching how many units were deployed.